Choosing your ITRS Analytics deployment

 High availability (HA) Copied

 High availability ensures that your observability platform continues to operate without interruption, even if individual components fail.
-This is achieved by deploying redundant services, load balancers, and failover mechanisms so that if one instance becomes unavailable, another seamlessly takes over.
+This is achieved by deploying redundant services, load balancers, and failover mechanisms so that if one workload becomes unavailable, another seamlessly takes over.

 Key characteristics: